coryschires/parsley/readme.md

 As the text is being extracted, `extract_text` will output progress:
 * `.` for each successful extraction
-* `s` for any files were skiped because they've already been extracted
+* `s` for any files that were skipped because they've already been extracted
 * `F` for any failed extraction

 When completed, `extract_text` will print out a list of failed files so that